lanthaler/JsonLD/README.md

 require('vendor/autoload.php');
 ```

-Of course you can also download an [archive](https://github.com/lanthaler/JsonLD/downloads)
+Of course you can also download it as [ZIP archive](https://github.com/lanthaler/JsonLD/archive/master.zip)
 from Github.